Frequently asked questions (FAQ)

 Does my current qualification / degree meet the requirements for admission?

-- For background check-up, you can also use our course description form (part of the online application available during the application period).
+- For the background check-up, you can also use our course description form (part of the online application available during the application period).
 Many blank fields on the course descriptions form may indicate insufficient background knowledge.

-The academic staff (professors and senior academic staff) of all six consortium universities evaluate the eligible applications and make the final selection decisions.
-They evaluate the contents of your previous degree and its grades, and determine whether they are sufficient for selection.
+The academic staff (professors and senior academic staff) of all six consortium universities evaluate the eligible SECCLO applications and make the final selection decisions.
+They will evaluate the contents of your previous degree and its grades, and determine whether they are sufficient for selection.
 Because of this joint evaluation process, we cannot comment on individual applicants or their chances of being selected before or during the selection process.